Climbing Mount Kilimanjaro?

 Add good preparation, and over 90% is not a stretch at all.
 It's a done deal.

 Oh, and one more thing.
-When our group met for the very first time, for our briefing and to meet our guides, and after we had all introduced ourselves and told a bit about how we had prepared, there were two people in our group who the head guide said he can pretty much guarantee will summit.
-My mother an I.
+When our group met for the very first time, for our briefing and to meet our guides, and after we had all introduced ourselves and talked a bit about how we had prepared, there were two people in our group who the head guide said he can pretty much guarantee will summit.
+My mother and I.

 Choose well, prepare yourself well, summit well.